peatiotrade/core.js/README.md

-# wavesplatform.core.js
-Shared javascript components for access to waves nodes
+# Shared Angular components for accessing the Waves nodes